Electra: Family

-Electra's parents were King Agamemnon and Queen Clytemnestra.
-Her sisters were Iphigeneia and Chrysothemis, and her brother was Orestes.
+Electra's parents were King Agamemnon and Queen Clytemnestra of Mycenae.
+Her sisters were Iphigenia and Chrysothemis, and her brother was Orestes.
 In the Iliad, Homer is understood to be referring to Electra in mentioning "Laodice" as a daughter of Agamemnon.

 Murder of Agamemnon

 Electra was absent from Mycenae when her father, King Agamemnon, returned from the Trojan War.
 When he came back, he brought with him his war prize, the Trojan princess Cassandra, who had already borne him twin sons.
 Upon their arrival, Agamemnon and Cassandra were murdered, by either Clytemnestra herself, her lover Aegisthus, or both.
-Clytemnestra had held a grudge against her husband for sacrificing their eldest daughter, Iphigenia, to the goddess Artemis in exchange for a fair wind so that he could set sail for Troy.
+Clytemnestra held righteous resentment for her husband for sacrificing their eldest daughter, Iphigenia, to the goddess Artemis in exchange for a fair wind so that he could set sail for Troy.
 In some versions of this story, Iphigenia was saved by the goddess at the last moment.

 Eight years later, Electra returned home from Athens at the same time as her brother, Orestes.
 (Odyssey, iii.
 306; X. 542).
 According to Pindar (Pythia, xi.
-25), Orestes was saved either by his old nurse or by Electra, and was taken to Phanote on Mount Parnassus, where King Strophius took charge of him.
+25), Orestes was saved either by his old nurse or by Electra from being killed by his mother, and was taken to Phanote on Mount Parnassus, where King Strophius took charge of him.
 When Orestes was twenty, the Oracle of Delphi ordered him to return home and avenge his father's death.